A Rotation-Invariant Framework for Deep Point Cloud Analysis: Method

 \subsection{General Model for Point Feature Extraction}

-To start, we review a general model for point feature extraction.
+To start, we review a general model (w/o rotation invariance) for point feature extraction.
 Denote $\mathcal{S}=\{p_1, p_2, \dots,$ $p_N\}$ as a point cloud of $N$ points, where $p_i$ is the 3D Cartesian coordinate of the $i$-th point in $\mathcal{S}$.
 To extract features for a point, say $p_i$, a general model would include both {\em local\/} and {\em global\/} information, so can be written as

-where $G_i$ denotes the global shape information at $p_i$; $L_{ij}$ denotes the local shape information at $p_i$ with its $j$-th neighbor point $p_{ij}$ ($j = 1..K$); $h_{\theta}$ is a nonlinear function with learnable parameters $\theta$; and $\mathcal{A}$ is a symmetric aggregation operation,~\eg, max or summation, over the $K$ neighbor points of $p_i$.
+where $G_i$ denotes the global shape information at $p_i$; $L_{ij}$ denotes the local shape information at $p_i$ with its $j$-th neighbor point $p_{ij}$ ($j = 1..K$); $h_{\theta}$ is a nonlinear function with learnable parameters $\theta$; and $\mathcal{A}$ is a symmetric aggregation operation for point permutation invariance,~\eg, max or summation, over the $K$ neighbor points of $p_i$.

 For general points processing networks without considering rotation invariance, $G_i$ is simply represented by $p_i$, since 3D coordinates are global.
 For $L_{ij}$, different networks have different choices,~\eg, PointNet++~\cite{qi2017pointnet++} uses $p_{ij}$ as $L_{ij}$, while DGCNN~\cite{wang2018dynamic} uses relative position,~\ie, $p_{ij}-p_i$, as $L_{ij}$.
 Clearly, both $G_i$ and $L_{ij}$ are based on 3D coordinates, so they are {\em not\/} rotation invariant.